jvs-dev/LearnGami-Backend/README.md

 - Dynamic port assignment via `process.env.PORT`

 Important considerations:
-1. SQLite is used for simplicity but is not recommended for production
+1. SQLite is used for local development but PostgreSQL is used in production
 2. File uploads (if implemented) will not persist between deployments
 3. CORS is configured to allow all origins for development flexibility